coccon/proffastpylot/docs/1-1_installation.md

 4. To deactivate the virtual environment you can run `deactivate`

 Note that all packages to be installed with `pip install` will only affect the virtual environment and not the local Python installation.
-In case of a problem, take a look at the **Troubelshooting** article of this documentation.
+In case of a problem, take a look at the **Troubleshooting** article of this documentation.

 You need to activate the virtual environment before each run of PROFFASTpylot by executing the command in step 3, the other steps need to be executed only the first time.